ACSSE/team51/README.txt

 2- Run add-migration "initial"
 3- Run update-database -verbose

-We are currently developing the web application and have uploaded the prototype for the look of the website.
+We are currently developing the web and mobile application and have uploaded the prototype for the look of the website.